CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/email/send-email/send-email-using-smtp-server-block.md

 ## Description

-Connects to a SMTP server using the specified [Basic Email Session Details][Basic Email Session Details Property], and sends an [Email Message][Email Message Property].
+Connects to an SMTP server using the specified [Basic Email Session Details][Basic Email Session Details Property], and sends an [Email Message][Email Message Property].

-[Close Session][Close Session Property] can be specified to choose whether the connection to the SMTP server is closed or is kept open for use on subsequent Send Email Using Smtp Server blocks.
+[Close Session][Close Session Property] can be specified to choose whether the connection to the SMTP server is closed or is kept open for use on subsequent Send Email Using SMTP Server blocks.

 ## Examples